Higgigamer19/pve-ww/README.md

 pvecm create {CLUSTER}
 ```

-where {CLUSTER} is the desired name.
+Where {CLUSTER} is the desired name.

 Then, on all other nodes, run: